Xavier Rathan-Mayes: Professional career

-2021–22 season

 On October 18, 2021, Rathan-Mayes signed with the Illawarra Hawks in Australia for the 2021–22 NBL season.

 In May 2022, Rathan-Mayes joined the Scarborough Shooting Stars of the CEBL.
 He played six games between May 26 and June 18.

-2022–23 season

 On August 3, 2022, Rathan-Mayes signed with Melbourne United in Australia for the 2022–23 NBL season.
 In his debut for United on October 2, 2022, he recorded 33 points, nine rebounds, and five assists in a 101–97 overtime win over the New Zealand Breakers.

 On February 9, 2023, he signed with Merkezefendi Bld.
 Denizli Basket of the Turkish Basketball Super League (BSL).

+Rathan-Mayes spent the 2023-2024 campaign with Russian club BC Enisey, averaging a career-high of 25.4 points, 4.2 rebounds and 4.5 assists per game.

+On July 12, 2024, Rathan-Mayes signed a two-year contract with Spanish powerhouse Real Madrid, moving to the EuroLeague for the first time in his career.

 National team career

-Rathan-Mayes represented his country, Canada, twice in international competition.
+Rathan-Mayes represented his country, Canada, five games in international competition.
 He participated at the 2012 U-18 Americas Championship and the 2013 U-19 World Championship.

 Personal life

 His stepfather is former NBA player Tharon Mayes.

+Rathan-Mayes has an Australian wife who lives in Sydney, Australia.